ozan-fn/test-saja/README.md

   gemini-imagen
 ```

-Note: `user-data` is included in the image for session persistence across deployments.
+Note: `user-data.zip` is unzipped in the container for session persistence.
+Zip with `pnpm run zip-userdata` and commit the zip file.

 ## API Endpoint